-NOTE Organic solvents can be used for up to two weeks before they should be changed.
-Monitor volumes as alcohol will evaporate over time.
+NOTE > Organic solvents can be used for up to 2 weeks before they should be changed.
+Monitor volumes since alcohol will evaporate over time.
 Dispose of used solvents in dedicated waste containers following institutional protocols.

-CRITICAL It is highly recommended to perform this procedure under a fume hood as organic solvents are highly volatile.
+CRITICAL > It is highly recommended to perform this procedure under a fume hood since organic solvents are highly volatile.

-- a.
-Depending on the container used for the incubation of tissues in the solvent series, determine the volume required to make sure that the slide staining rack is fully submerged in the liquid.
+- 1. Depending on the container used for the incubation of tissues in the solvent series, determine the volume required to ensure that the slide staining rack is fully submerged in the liquid.

-- b.
-Prepare containers containing the required volume of the following solvents:
+- 2. Prepare 10 containers with the required volume of the following solvents:

-- HistoChoice Clearing Agent
+- · HistoChoice Clearing Agent

-- HistoChoice Clearing Agent
+- · HistoChoice Clearing Agent

 - 100% Ethanol/Reagent Alcohol

 - 100% Ethanol/Reagent Alcohol

 - 90% Ethanol/Reagent Alcohol

 - 70% Ethanol/Reagent Alcohol

 - 50% Ethanol/Reagent Alcohol

 - 30% Ethanol/Reagent Alcohol

 - ddH2O

 - ddH2O